 Then in a Stake Conference talk years ago, I heard this thought (sorry, no idea of the source), but it rings true:

-The angelic choirs in heaven are singing praises to God
+The angelic choirs in heaven are singing praises to God for the mortal adversities that brought them to Christ.

 And that reminds me of another quote, from one of the survivors of the Willey Martin handcart companies, when he stood up in Sunday School after hearing some strong criticism of their leaders for choosing to leave late in the summer, putting their people at risk.
 This gentleman stood up at the back of the class and said, paraphrased:

-I price I paid to know my Savior was worth it,
+You do not know what you’re talking about.
+I price I paid to know my Savior was worth it, and I would do it again!

 By now, I was feeling properly put in my place, especially when this scripture rang in my mind:

 If Christ needed to DESCEND before He could ASCEND, the greatest ever to walk the Earth, it must be true for us.
-My thought: Since we are to fill “the measure of our creation” (D&C 88:15-19), doesn’t that also mean we are to descend an equal distance below our real potential for goodness to qualify for the rewards that come with personal triumph?
+My thought: Since we are to fill “themeasure of our creation” (D&C 88:15-19), doesn’t that also mean we are to descend an equal distance below our real potential for goodness to qualify for the rewards that come with personal triumph?

 Then, the phrase, Sweet Are the Uses of Adversity, echoed through my mind as I tossed around ideas for this post today.
 I also realized that we sometimes fall for a mistaken belief that: The more we live righteously, the more we’ll be protected from adversity.